sdeSameerSweety/GrabWay-Aditya/README.md

         alt="Chakra UI" />
 </p>

 ## Project Setup

 ### FRONTEND

-To get started, first make sure that you have [NodeJS](https://nodejs.org/) installed (version 8 or higher).
+To get started, make sure you have [NodeJS](https://nodejs.org/) installed (version 8 or higher).

-The first step to running GrabWay locally is downloading the code by cloning the repository:
+The first step to run GrabWay locally is to download the code by cloning the repository:

 ```sh